Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 mort_acc_mean = df.groupby('total_acc')['mort_acc'].mean()
 ```

-### Let's fill in the missing mort_acc values based on their total_acc value.
-If the mort_acc is missing, then we will fill in that missing value with the mean value corresponding to its total_acc value.
+I filled in the missing mort_acc values based on their total_acc value.
+If the mort_acc was missing, then I filled in that missing value with the mean value corresponding to its total_acc value.

 ```python